Caldwell Evolution

 Nothing feeds fear like fear itself.
 Fear makes us freeze or run away.
 Neither is helpful to managing clutter or trying to accomplish our goals and dreams.

-Action is the antidote to fear, is a quote from Amy Porterfield course creator, podcaster, online content guru, author and speaker.
+Action is the antidote to fear, is a quote from Amy Porterfield course creator, podcaster, online content industry leader, author and speaker.
 We think our challenge looks like this rock climber.
 We think we will be hanging from the cliff edge with a few ropes and carabiners.

 Often the reality is quite different than our fear-based perspective.
 Often the reality is more like that walk in the forest where a simple step forward reveals the next section of pathway.